novalagung/learndevops/en/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 ![Serverless Ebook using Gitbook, Github Pages, Github Actions, and Calibre - Gitbook init project](https://i.imgur.com/99Q5kvv.png)

-As we can see, the web version of the book is running up.
+As we can see from image above, the web version of the book is running up.

 #### 2.3.
 Prepare ssh Github deploy key

-We are going to use Github Action plugin [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) to make the process of pushing resources to the `gh-pages` branch easier.
-To make this scenario happen, first, generate SSH deploy key using the command below (run it in your local machine).
+Next, we are going to use Github Action plugin [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) to automate pushing resources from git repo server to the `gh-pages`.

+To make this scenario happen, first, generate new key pair using `ssh-keygen` command below.
+We will use the keys as Github deploy key.

 ```bash
 ssh-keygen -t rsa -b 4096 -C "$(git config user.email)" -f gh-pages -N ""